Optimizing JavaScript Content for Search Indexing

 To ensure seamless indexing:

-Client-Side Rendering (CSR): Relies on the browser to execute JavaScript, which can delay content availability for crawlers.
+Client-Side Rendering (CSR): Depend on the browser to run the JavaScript, which can postpone content loading for crawlers.

 Balancing SSR and CSR based on your site’s requirements ensures optimal performance and indexing.